EpicSentry/P2ASW/README.md

 ![banner](https://github.com/EpicSentry/P2ASW/assets/82910317/f24017c3-7296-4f54-bfb8-e11281778166)
 ## Portal 2 In The Alien Swarm Engine
 What is P2ASW?<br>
-P2ASW is a free and open source project aiming to recreate most of Portal 2's entities and functions in the ASW engine SDK.<br>
+P2ASW is a free project aiming to recreate most of Portal 2's entities and functions in the ASW engine SDK.<br>
-This mod is uses leaked Portal & CSGO code and reverse engineered code.<br>
+The source code is available in this repository, and is based on leaked Portal & CSGO code and reverse engineered code.<br>
 See more [here](https://epicteleporter.xyz/p2asw/)<br>
 Or join our [Discord Server](https://discord.gg/QpwSdUQRax).<br>
 P2ASW is **not** finished, certain features/entities might not exist or work properly.